some-lessons/some-lessons.github.io/_posts/2019-10-23-page-load-speed.markdown

 Learning goals:

-1. Be able to state the meaning of at least two web page performance metrics that Chrome can evaluate.
+1. Be able to state the difference between First Contentful Paint and Time To Interactive, as measured by Chrome.

 2. Be able to state at least one server-side technique that can make a page load faster.